Ross Stores, Inc. research snapshot

 ROST AI Trading Strategy Framework

-The ROST AI trading strategy is a rules-based framework for an off-price retail compounder trading at a premium multiple.
+The ROST AI trading strategy is a rules-based framework for an off-price retail compounder trading at a premium valuation near a record high.
 It is not personalized advice.
-Any setup should pair live chart confirmation with position sizing, stop rules, and updated earnings data.
+Any setup should pair live chart confirmation with position sizing, stop rules, and updated earnings data, with the August 20, 2026 report as the near-term event.

 Trend-following setup

-A failed breakout or a close below the 50-day and 200-day confirmation zone should invalidate the setup.
+A failed breakout or a close below the 50-day moving average near $229 should invalidate the setup, and a close below the 200-day near $202 would end the long-term trend case.

 Mean-reversion setup

-If ROST pulls back toward the $195 to $213 support area without a new operating thesis break, compare the entry with EPS guidance, same-store sales, inventory quality, tariff commentary, and buyback pace.
+If ROST pulls back toward the $224 to $233 moving-average support area without a new operating thesis break, compare the entry with EPS guidance, comparable sales, inventory quality, tariff commentary, and buyback pace.

-Do not average down unless the maximum loss, invalidation level, and estimate revision risk are defined before entry.
+Do not average down unless the maximum loss, invalidation level, and estimate revision risk are defined before entry, because a stretched valuation leaves little room for error.

 Fundamental monitor

-Track traffic, comparable sales, gross margin, merchandise availability, packaway inventory, store openings, capital expenditures, buybacks, tariff exposure, and TJX or Dollar Tree read-throughs.
+Track traffic, comparable sales, gross margin, merchandise availability, packaway inventory, store openings, capital expenditures, buybacks, dividend growth, tariff exposure, and TJX or Dollar General read-throughs.

-Reduce confidence when price strength comes mainly from multiple expansion while comps slow, margins flatten, or management language turns more cautious.
+Reduce confidence when price strength comes mainly from multiple expansion while comps slow, margins flatten, or management language turns more cautious, especially after an 81% one-year gain.

 Investment research summary